 You may also consult and rent accommodation from our students who are living abroad for a semester of study, exchange, Erasmus or internship.
 They publish their room or rental accommodation for the duration of their absence on the international exchange website HousingAnywhere. www.HousingAnywhere.com.

-IT IS YOUR RESPONSABILITY TO REGISTER FOR THE FRENCH HEALTH INSURANCE.
+PLEASE, TAKE INTO CONSIDERATION THAT IT IS YOUR RESPONSABILITY TO REGISTER FOR FRENCH HEALTH INSURANCE.

 Citizens from Québec

 Students from Quebec do not have to subscribe to the French Social Security but need to have the SE 401 Q 106 form.

 Students will have to provide to our International Department a copy upon arrival.